Grants

 Note: The Internal Revenue Service (IRS) does not require certain organizations such as churches, mosques, and synagogues to apply for and receive a recognition of exemption under section 501(c)(3) of the IRC.
 Such organizations are automatically exempt if they meet the requirements of section 501(c)(3).
 These organizations are not required to provide recognition of exemption.
 For organizations that the IRS requires to apply for and receive a recognition of exemption under 501(c)(3), the state may or may not require recognition of exemption, as long as the method chosen is applied consistently.

 Iowa’s notices of funding opportunities will be posted in EMGrantsPro.
-Click to visit EMGrants online.
+Visit EMGrants online.
 In times when the application periods are not open, review previous years’ objectives, priorities, and allowable costs by visiting FEMA’s website, specifically the “Notices of Funding Opportunities and Supporting Documents.”
 Click to visit FEMA’s NSGP page.

 Application Period is CLOSED